Washington D.C. Landlord Tenant Rights

 Read more

-• Allowable Deductions: Unpaid rent, utilities, late fees, damage excluding normal wear and tear, and cleaning costs.
+• Allowable Deductions: Unpaid rent, utilities, late fees, damage excluding normal wear and tear (Washington D.C. does NOT allow deduction for professional cleaning except in case of damage that did not result from normal use)

 Read more